GenerousLabs/share/do.md

+# Sprint 1

+- [x] From a list -> another page
+  - Is it a navigator?
+A stack?
+A side stack?
+  - Better not to use singe components
+  - Or, top leve screen scenes need to just load children
+  - Stack navigator, it has right / bottom on ios / android
+  - Top level menu
+- [ ] Browse & Your Stuff UI
+- [ ] Some way to share a library
+- [ ] Report back to action promises lib

+# Next

 - [x] Add logging infrastructure
   - Maybe winston? - nope, doesn't play well with react native
   - Prep to be able to show logs to the user in the UI